-The resolution SCR1006 seeks to establish regulations for public schools in Arizona regarding the treatment of students under 18 in relation to their gender identity.
+The resolution SCR1006 seeks to establish regulations in Arizona public schools regarding the treatment of students under 18 in relation to their gender identity.
 It prohibits school district or charter school employees from using pronouns or first names that do not correspond with a student's biological sex unless parental consent is obtained.
-Additionally, the resolution mandates that schools provide access to single-occupancy restrooms or changing facilities for individuals who cannot use multi-occupancy facilities designated for their sex.
+Additionally, the resolution mandates that schools provide single-occupancy restrooms or changing facilities for individuals who cannot use multi-occupancy facilities designated for their biological sex.
 It also allows individuals to pursue legal action if they encounter someone of the opposite sex in designated areas, reinforcing the emphasis on parental rights as outlined in Arizona's Parents' Bill of Rights.

 Statutes affected: